megnergit/physical-shooting-game-nano-a2/README.md

 ---
 ## Motivation

-One day I saw this [web page](https://www.gizmodo.jp/2024/10/machi-ya-varishot-review_repost-796522.html) on GIZMODO, reporting a physical shooting game with physical target and toy pistols with a laser pointer installed inside.
-It reminds me of my enthusiasm on chopsticks guns [(somethign like this)](https://blog.cfms.jp/?p=10323) with rubber bands.
-I was not interested in shooting 'enemy' or anything that moves.
-I was not interested in any battles either (affirmatively hate them), but was purely interested in shooting a target.
+I saw this [web page](https://www.gizmodo.jp/2024/10/machi-ya-varishot-review_repost-796522.html) on GIZMODO, reporting a physical shooting game.
+The toy includes a physical target and laser-pointer toy-pistols.
+It reminds me of my enthusiasm in childhood on a chopsticks gun with rubber bands [(somethign like this)](https://blog.cfms.jp/?p=10323).
+I am not interested in shooting 'enemies' or in any battles (I affirmatively dislike them), but was purely interested in shooting a target.
 I was and still am fascinated in the precision of a mechanism.

 This 'VariShot' is quite expensive.
 In Europa it costs over 600 Euros.
-I can imagine, importing such toys will require a tons of explanations at a Zollamt.
+I can imagine, importing such a toy will require a lot of explanations at a Zollamt.

-Okay, let us create one.
+Okay, let us make one.

 ---
 ## What we need